ivdpol/QuantifierComplexity/README.md

 For each of those expressions their adherence to universal properties and their complexity scores are computed.
 The LanguageGenerator object is stored in a `.dill` file, and the expressions and their scores are stored in a `.csv` file.

-Before analyzing the data, use [src/adjust_csv.py](src/adjust_csv.py) for some post hoc additions to the `.csv` file with the language data (changing graded scores into binary and adding standardized and randomly shuffled scores).
+Before analyzing the data, use [src/adjust_csv.py](src/adjust_csv.py) for some post hoc additions to the `.csv` file with the language data (changing graded scores into binary, adding a score for having all three properties, mon_quan_cons, and adding standardized and randomly shuffled scores).

 ### Analyzing and plotting the data